Skip to main content

 • Employing read aloud and immersive reader features

-Bionic Reading, a recent innovation, can also help neurodiverse employees to access written documents.
-It guides the readers’ eyes through text with artificial fixation points, which makes them focus only on the highlighted initial letters, while the brain centre completes the word.
+Technology, such as Bionic Reading, can also help neurodiverse employees to access written documents.
+This technology guides the readers' eyes through text with artificial fixation points, which makes them focus only on the highlighted initial letters, while the brain center completes the word.

-Although hearing aids are available at no cost from the NHS, they may not be compatible with business software.
-Organisations could therefore consider offering hearing impaired employees private hearing aids as part of a benefit package as well as providing hearing loops.
+Although hearing aids are typically available at no cost via the state healthcare system, they may not be compatible with business software.
+Organizations can consider offering hearing impaired employees private hearing aids as part of a benefit package or through occupational health programs, as well as providing hearing loops.

-When planning initiatives to encourage employees to socialise and have fun at work it is vital to offer a range of activities to be relevant to everyone.
+When planning initiatives to encourage employees to socialize, build stronger teams and have fun at work it is vital to offer a range of activities that are inclusive of different abilities, cultures and preferences.

-Leaders must be conscious that not all employees like to socialise or network in the same way.
-Social events should be optional or designed in a way which allows some individuals to stay for a shorter time or fully opt out if they would prefer.
+Not all employees like to socialize or network in the same way.
+Social events should be optional or designed in a way which allows some individuals to stay for a shorter time or fully opt out if they would prefer, especially if they take place outside of core work hours or at a non-work place location.

 Accessible benefits are a fundamental cornerstone of an inclusive workplace

-Prioritising accessibility in employee benefit programmes must form a key focus for employers; inclusive workplaces promote employee engagement, improve productivity and drive better wellbeing and health outcomes for everyone.
+Prioritizing accessibility in employee benefit programs must form a key focus for employers; inclusive workplaces promote employee engagement, improve productivity, and drive better wellbeing and health outcomes for everyone.

 Contacts